 - “He said it was a Native-American Walmart from 800 years ago: soap tree yucca, prickly pear cacti, artichoke agave, piñon pine nuts – everything there for the taking.”

 Time to try your hand at it!

 Just as your personal statement’s opening is important to intriguing the readers and making them want to follow your train of thought willingly — instead of being dragged behind you through the balance of what you write — a closing that “wraps up” your essay in a satisfying way can make the difference between your app ending up in the “Admit” pile and the “We’re sorry to have to inform you” pile.
-And you closing paragraph’s the topic of Chapter 5, which is appropriately titled ‘Your Closing Paragraph.”
+Next, learn how to write your closing paragraph.

 Need help with your opener?
 For personalized help with this or any other aspect of your college application essay, you can take advantage of our $99 special by contacting the JRA Educational Consuling Learning Center nearest you.